mbadolato/iTerm2-Color-Schemes/README.md

 The scheme Symfonic was inspired by the color scheme used in the [documentation](http://symfony.com/doc/current/book/index.html) for the [Symfony](http://www.symfony.com) PHP Framework.

+The scheme Github was inspired by the color theme palette used at [Github](http://github.com/) for their UI and in some of their mascot images.

 If there are other color schemes you'd like to see included, drop me a line!

 By the way, the color schemes with the dark backgrounds (Dark Pastel, Desert, etc.) look fantastic with a little bit of transparency.
 I have my slider set to the spot just under the A and R in "Transparency" on the Preferences->Window tab.